 Laurel Delaney, founder and president of Women Entrepreneurs Grow Global®, a nonprofit organization which educates women entrepreneurs and business owners, uses Trello for project management.

-“We host monthly educational wegginars®, weggchats® and workshops at wegg® and the only way to manage those projects is to have all information in one place for our team members to access easily,” Laurel says.
+“We host monthly educational wegginars®, weggchats® and workshops at wegg®.
+The only way to manage those projects is to have all information in one place for our team members to access easily,” Laurel says.

 “Full focus is vital to our success and to the women entrepreneurs and business owners we serve.
 We love the fact that we can keep track of everything — from big picture to the minutiae — on one platform, have fun, put on great programs, and help people grow global.”